northsack/F24_Team2_FormulaSAE/Reports/Conceptual Design.md

 6. The accumulator container shall be completely closed at all times, and removeable from the vehicle while staying rule compliant.
 7. The vehicle shall include a tractive systems active light that shall illuminate when the tractive system is active.
 8. The entire Tractive System and GLV System (Grounded Low Voltage) shall be completely galvanically separated.
 9. Shutdown System: The shutdown system consists of the following components connected in series.
-The purpose of these systems is to ensure the safety of the car, the driver, and team members in the near viscinity of the vehicle.
+The purpose of this systems is to ensure the safety of the driver, team members in the near viscinity of the vehicle, and the vehicle itself.
 If one of these safety systems encounters a fault, the system has the ability to shut down all power to the vehicle.
 Each safety system is daisy chained to the previous/next safety system.
 Thus, if one system disengages power, none of the main components on the vehicle will be powered.
 The system shall only function when all contacts of the safety system are closed:
     1. Accumulator Management System
     2. Insulation Monitoring Device
     3. Brake System Plausibility Device